imcbsglobal/TASK_BUCKET_CLOUD/server/README.md

 # TaskBucketCloud - Image Upload API

 A simple Django REST API for uploading images to Cloudflare R2 bucket and retrieving image URLs.
-No authentication required.
+API Key authentication is now enabled (see Authentication section).

 ## Features